Babia Wieś Street, Bydgoszcz

-Located in the Babia Wieś District, the Babia Wieś Street is a half-kilometre-long alley extending along the Brda River, close to downtown Bydgoszcz in Kuyavian-Pomeranian, Poland.
+Babia Wieś Street, in the Babia Wieś district, is a half-kilometre-long alley extending along the Brda River, close to downtown Bydgoszcz in Kuyavian-Pomeranian, Poland.
 The street runs between Toruńska Street and the Brda River, running parallel to the east–west direction.
 It has a curved shape, and crosses Toruńska Street at both tips.

 The name Babia Wieś refers to the larger district of the same name, harking back to a former settlement where the garden of Bydgoszcz castle was earlier situated.
 Various tenements were constructed along the street between the late 1890s to the 1930s.

 History

 Map of Bydgoszcz, 16th/17th century.
 The village of Babia Wieś is on the right-hand side.